 Given the intensity of the training and the role of the facilitator it is important to recruit solid, committed individuals.
 Once the intensive interview process and reference check are complete, volunteer applicants are eligible for, and must successfully complete over time, training in various restorative justice processes or applications, including community justice forums, where the volunteer applicants attend an intense 3 day training program.
 Once the volunteer applicant has achieved a certificate of training, he or she must earn accreditation by co-facilitating a minimum of five forums alongside and under the supervision of a certified mentor/facilitator; this is an approach that increases the volunteer's level of confidence and competency, and enhances quality assurance.
-Of course, community justice forums are only one example of the kind of processes inspired by a restorative justice philosophy.
-There are other processes that are also utilized by the Restorative Justice Program.
+Of course, community justice forums are only one example of the kind of processes inspired by a restorative justice program.